eugenesvk/bypass-paywalls-chrome-clean/README.md

 Custom xpi-file has host permissions for all sites.\
 Minumum browser requirement: Firefox 86+.

+PS although add-on was removed from [Mozilla's add-on store (AMO)](https://addons.mozilla.org) the add-on is still signed and checked for security by Mozilla ('minor' delays can in reality be a few days or up to a week though):
+> Please be aware of a recent change to AMO’s review process: All extension submissions with a significantly large number of users are now subject to human review by the add-ons review team before approval.
+This may, occasionally, result in minor delays publishing new versions of your extension on AMO.
+We’ve made this change to provide Firefox users with even greater security assurances for some of AMO’s most popular extensions.

 If you want to permanently install the latest [master ZIP-file from GitLab](https://gitlab.com/magnolia1234/bypass-paywalls-firefox-clean/-/archive/master/bypass-paywalls-firefox-clean-master.zip) (with post-release fixes) use a Firefox browser which allows using unsigned add-ons like Firefox Developer Portable (go to about:config and set xpinstall.signatures.required to false) or LibreWolf (for both no automatic updates of add-on).\
 Or load a temporary add-on in regular Firefox (go to about:debugging#/runtime/this-firefox & load manifest.json from unpacked (master-zip) folder.

 By default BPC has limited host permissions, but you can opt-in to enable custom sites (and also clear cookies/block general paywall-scripts for unlisted sites).
-You can also just request permissions for the custom sites you added yourself (or click `clear cookies` (BPC-icon) to ask for permission for current site).\
+You can also just request permissions for the custom sites you added yourself (or click *clear cookies* (BPC-icon) to ask for permission for current site).\
 You can also install the custom add-on version (with host permissions for all sites).

 ### Update